English Legal System

 - Recognise and demonstrate an understanding of relevant legal concepts.

-- Find and intepret the law, literary sources, cases and legislation using the library and electronic resources and the ability to produce academic work which follows recognised academic conventions in relation to referencing
+- Find and interpret the law, literary sources, cases and legislation using the library and electronic resources and the ability to produce academic work which follows recognised academic conventions in relation to referencing